cjshawMIT/s3-multipart-upload-browser/readme.md

 * server.php - The server file, it does the creation, completion of multipart upload.
 And also it signs the requests to make the browser to upload the file parts.

-* raw_upload.html - This file is the demo of how to connect to the server, uses jquery (and firebug lite for easy debug viewing), and I am not so good with javascript, so forgive me for this type of coding :-(

 * upload.js - An attempt to make an object out of the javascript part, the smallest documentation is present in the file